mobile-devices/ruby-agents-sdk/docs/to_user/Beginner:: Developer_ruby_guide.md

 * You receive the messages in the initial.rb, you shall include your code in a sub .rb file in the lib folder.
 * Do your agent stateless, global variables are strictly forbidden.
-* To configure the dynamic channel used by this agent, go and edit config/dynamic_channel.yml
+* To configure the dynamic channel used by this agent, go and edit config/<agent_name>.yml.example file.
-* If you need additional gems, edit the Gemfile and require them here
+* If you need additional gems, edit the Gemfile and require them here.
 * Remember to complete your README.md